 Krina Alizond-114 is metahuman, descended from the robots that once served humanity.
-She’s on a journey to the water world of Shin-Tethys to find her sister Ana.
+She’s on a journey to the water-world of Shin-Tethys to find her sister Ana.
 But her trip is interrupted when pirates capture her ship.
-Their leader, the enigmatic Count Rudi, believes that there’s more to Krina’s search than meets the eye.
+Their leader, the enigmatic Count Rudi, suspects that there’s more to Krina’s search than meets the eye.

 He’s correct: Krina and Ana each possess half of the fabled Atlantis Carnet, a lost financial instrument of unbelievable value—capable of bringing down entire civilizations.
 Krina doesn’t know that Count Rudi suspects her motives, so she accepts his offer to get her to Shin-Tethys in exchange for an introduction to Ana.